World Press Freedom Day 2020: Current Theme, History and Significance

-World Press Freedom Day or World Press Day is announced by the United Nations General Assembly on 3rd May to spread awareness about the fundamental principles of press freedom, its significance and to awaken the government of its duty to uphold and respect the right to freedom of expression.
+World Press Freedom Day 2020: It is also known as World Press Day.
+The day also pays tribute to journalists who have lost their lives.
+It is announced by the United Nations General Assembly on 3rd May to spread awareness about the importance of Freedom of Press in functioning, information providing, its significance and to awaken the government of its duty to uphold and respect the right to freedom of expression.

 In 2017, the theme was “Critical Minds for Critical Times: Media’s role in advancing peaceful, just and inclusive societies”.